-Can you even imagine living without a fridge?
+Can you even imagine living fridge-free?
 Who does something like that?

 WE did – with our young children – when we spent three years living off-grid in the woods.
-Not camping, either – we lived there full-time.
+Not a camping trip, either – we lived there full-time.

 But more important than why would anyone live without a fridge is … what can you learn from our experience?
 Hold on to your hats, because you’re about to learn how to lower your power bill, enjoy your food more and eat really well as you do so.